Efficient Modeling of Spatial Extremes over Large Geographical Domains: Data application: rainfall extremes in Bangladesh

 For quantile levels close to $0.95$, the model-based quantiles (estimated through their posterior medians) are close to the data quantiles for all three models.
 However, at higher quantile levels, the model-based quantiles are only accurate for the SHOT model while they are significantly overestimated for the GMRF and HOT models.

 To assess the fit of the extremal dependence structure, we then compute the tail correlation coefficient $\chi_u$ with $u=0.99$ as in \eqref{eq:chi} for all pairs of sites, as well as its limit $\chi_X$, both empirically and based on the three fitted models (by simulation).
 The right panel of Figure~\ref{quantile_chi} shows the results.
-Empirical $\chi$ estimates are displayed as boxplots for distance classes ranging from $20$km to $500$km, while model-based $\chi_{0.99}$ estimates are shown as solid curves.
-All models perform quite well overall, especially at short distances.
+Empirical $\chi$ estimates are displayed as boxplots for distance classes ranging from $20$km to $500$km, while model-based $\chi_{0.99}$ estimates are shown as solid curves. {Specifically, for each distance in $\{20\text{km}, 40\text{km},\ldots,500\text{km}\}$, we consider a bandwidth of $20$km, i.e., with distance classes defined as the intervals $(10\text{km}, 30\text{km})$ up to $(490\text{km}, 510\text{km})$; we then display boxplots of the empirical $\chi$ estimates for all pairs of locations with geodesic distance falling into such intervals.} All models perform quite well overall, especially at short distances.
 However, while the GMRF and the SHOT models slightly underestimate the empirical $\chi_{0.99}$ estimates at moderate distances, the HOT model has the opposite behavior and consistently overestimates it.
 Moreover, both the GMRF and SHOT models realistically capture full independence at long distances, while the HOT model is unable to capture it due to its construction in terms of a single spatially-constant random scale variable.
-Finally, we can see that the limiting $\chi$-measure is non-trivial for the HOT and SHOT models at short-to-moderate distances, while it is identically zero at any distance for the GMRF.
-Therefore, the SHOT model is the one that has the most appealing dependence properties.
+Finally, the limiting $\chi$-measure is non-trivial for the HOT and SHOT models at short-to-moderate distances, while it is zero at any distance for the GMRF.
+Thus, the SHOT model has the most appealing dependence properties.

 Overall, from the DIC values in Table~\ref{dic_table} and the marginal and dependence diagnostics in Figure~\ref{quantile_chi}, the SHOT model is the best and most realistic one compared to its competitors.